rjasica/HtmlWarningsReportGenerator/README.md

 HtmlWarningsReportGenerator
 ===========================

-Comand line tool generating from xml html report displaying warnings and errors.
+Comand line tool generating html report from xml.
+It render warnings, errors and adnotations in source code.
+It can be easy integrated with continous integration servers and reports can be published as artifacts.